Affiliate links on Android Authority may earn us a commission. Learn more.

 $14.99 monthly / $39.99 quarterly / $99.99 yearly

 €16.99 monthly / €49.99 quarterly / €119.99 yearly

 1,550 yen monthly / 4,300 yen quarterly / 10,250 yen yearly

 £13.49 monthly / £39.99 quarterly / £99.99 yearly

 $17.99 monthly / $49.99 quarterly / $119.99 yearly

 Is PlayStation Plus worth it?

 Yes, PlayStation Plus is totally worth it.
 It’s worth it to splurge upfront for the annual fee instead of paying twice that for the monthly plan.
 For that $59.99 fee, everything you get is a steal.

-Think about it this way: with the cheapest PlayStation Plus Essential plan, if you pay the annual fee for $59.99, you’ll be getting at least 24-36 free games in the calendar year.
+Think about it this way: with the cheapest PlayStation Plus Essential plan, if you pay the annual fee of $59.99, you’ll be getting at least 24-36 free games in the calendar year.
 The subscription fee will easily pay for itself by way of free games alone, not to mention all of the other perks you’ll get and the ability to play online with your friends.